 Office 365 Migration: End User Communication Templates

 You’re about to move your data—congratulations!
 You might be moving from a legacy system into Office 365.
-Or, a merger, acquisition, divestiture, or consolidation might mean you‘re moving things around in the cloud—a tenant-to-tenant migration.
+Or, a merger, acquisition, divestiture, or consolidation might mean you‘re moving things around in the cloud—an Office 365 tenant-to-tenant migration.
 Either way, you might wonder what to tell the users whose data is getting migrated.

 If you’re looking for some email templates to send to users, look no further.
 This article breaks it all down for you.
 First, you’ll see an overview of the phases of a migration project.
 Then, you’ll get some communication templates you can copy, edit, and send to users to tell them about your upcoming project.